 Do you save your empty essential oil bottles or throw them away?
 I am going to show you 6 practical ways to reuse empty essential oil bottles.
 Follow along for simple gift ideas, easy DIY projects, and ways to ensure you get every last drop of essential oil.

 I am not much of a saver of anything.
-I hate clutter and if I can’t find a spot to put it, then it will most likely end up in the trash or goodwill pile.
-My house isn’t very big so we don’t have room for the things that aren’t essential.
+I hate clutter, and if I can’t find a spot to put it, then it will most likely end up in the trash or goodwill pile.
+My house isn’t very big, so we don’t have room for things that aren’t essential.

 Several of my oily friends were shocked by my answer and started sending me pictures of some of the things they do with their empty bottles.
 Talk about cute stuff!
 So guess what I did?
 Yup, I started saving my bottles!
 I lined them behind my essential oil storage boxes, completely out of the way and they didn’t cause any problems.

 You can get extremely crafty when it comes to reusing essential oil bottles, but I’ll save that job for Pinterest.
 Seriously, go search it and you will see what I mean!
 Instead, I am going to show you 6 practical ways to reuse your empty essential oil bottles.